ravendb/bootcamp/src/unit2/lesson1/README.md

 Start RavenDB console (if you didn't do it yet), and using the web browser, access the `RavenDB Management Studio` at the address `http://localhost:8080` (which is the default address.
 Change it if you need).
-Then open the ``Northwind` database which you created in the previous unit ([Lesson 1](../../unit1/lesson1/README.md)).
+Then open the `Northwind` database which you created in the previous unit ([Lesson 1](../../unit1/lesson1/README.md)).

 ### Step 2: Delete all the existing indexes
 In the left panel, select the `Indexes` section.
-Then, select all documents and then click on the `delete` button.
+Then, select all indexes and then click on the `Delete` button.

 ![delete all indexes](media/a5s6d678fdsfdfsf8768s7fsdf786876a.png)